Don't Know Where to Start? You're in the Right Place.

 $38K–$52K/yr

 Similar to roustabout but often on production platforms.
 Painting, maintenance, general upkeep.
-Great foot in the door for production operator track.
+Great foot in the door for the production operator track.

 No Experience Required